 The ways that we go about a work have changed.
 It used to be that you could call a few work recruiters, send out some job resumes and look for work ads in your Saturday newspaper.

-A work now? - It's a jungle out there!
+A work search now? - It's a jungle out there!

 Working Abroad in Easy Way

-The world over employers look for the same qualities in their applicants regardless of whether the work is in the USA, Poland or China.
-However, candidates for working abroad should be aware that there might be subtle conventions associated with the working abroad.
+The world over employers looks for the same qualities in their applicants regardless of whether the work search is in the USA, Poland or China.
+However, candidates for working abroad should be aware that there might be subtle conventions associated with working abroad.

 Work Search Abroad